live-clones/gmsh/README.txt

     ccmake ..

-  or you can specify options directly on the command line, for example
+  or you can specify options directly on the command line.
+For example, you can use

     cmake -DCMAKE_PREFIX_PATH=/opt/local ..

-  to specify the location of external packages installed in non-standard directories,
+  to specify the location of external packages installed in non-standard directories.
+You can use

     cmake -DCMAKE_INSTALL_PREFIX=/opt

-  to change the installation directory, or
+  to change the installation directory.
+Or you can use

     cmake -DENABLE_FLTK=0 ..